Concierge Nursing Vs Home Health: What Families Need to Know (But Aren’t Told)

 What Is Concierge Nursing?

 Concierge nursing is private-pay, customized care led by a licensed nurse — on your terms.
-It can include clinical care, coordination, and emotional support, all tailored to what you need, not just what insurance allows.
+It can include clinical care, care coordination, and emotional support, all tailored to what you need, not just what insurance allows.

 Key Features: